Snapple: Popular culture

 Snapple was the official beverage sponsor of America's Got Talent from season 7 to season 9 of the NBC show (Howard Stern, one of the judges on the show, was a spokesperson for Snapple in the 1980s).
 It was replaced by Dunkin' for season 10.

+In the immediate aftermath of the collapse of the World Trade Center on 9/11, New York Paramedic Robert Ruiz was trapped inside a darkened building.
+He was able to locate a light source, but when he got closer, he discovered it was a refrigerator full of Snapple:

+No, I didn't want a drink.
+I tell everybody that part about the Snapple.
+I said, you know, I thought it was light.
+I thought it was the way out, and it turns out to be a giant refrigerator full of Snapple.
+I got so mad at that point.

 Snapple Theater Center

 In 2007, Snapple opened the Snapple Theater Center on 50th Street and Broadway in the heart of New York City's Theater District.
 It has two theaters, one of which is a traditional theater, the other a thrust stage which can house plays.
-The center also includes a 40×50 ft rehearsal space which is available for rent.
+The center also includes a 40×50 ft (12×15.2 m) rehearsal space which is available for rent.
 The theaters are considered off-Broadway because of their low seating capacities.
-The theater has since dropped the "Snapple" name and sponsorship and is purely known as "The Theater Center."
+The theater has since dropped the Snapple name and sponsorship and is simply known as The Theater Center.

 Kosher certification

-Most Snapple drinks do have a Kosher certification from the OK Kosher Agency.
+Most Snapple drinks do have a kosher certification from the OK Kosher Agency.
 Exceptions include: